Budibase/website/content/blog/custom-software-development/index.md

 ## Custom software examples

 On a recent call with David Singleton (lead engineer at [Stripe](https://www.stripe.com)), we asked David when was the right time to buy COTS software or build your own.
 David explained, at Stripe, they generally build their own tools.
 But there are situations where building their own tools is not feasible as they would not be as good as the available tools on the market -  he used Github as an example.
 I would agree with this sentiment.
 There are tools, which for most companies, are simply out of reach.
-No code tools are best for small web applications, like CRMs, ERPs, Inventory platforms, bug tracking, employee management, booking platforms, etc. Below, I have listed my three favourite examples of custom software development:
+No code tools are best for small web applications, like CRMs, ERPs, Inventory platforms, bug tracking, employee management, booking platforms, etc. Below, I have listed my three favorite examples of custom software development:

 1. **Percolate**
    Percolate is a content management system for the enterprise.
 Early in Percolate's life, CEO Noah Brier knew the importance of automating processes and distributing knowledge.
 He wanted the right people to have the right information, no duplication, and no wasted time.
 To solve these problems, he decided to build custom software / internal tools.
 One of Percolate's tools is called Barista -  a knowledge exchange platform, which routes questions to the right people.
 Noah quickly noticed that one of the biggest problems within an organization is communication between business and product teams.
 Barista solves this problem by automatically populating user questions and automatically funneling the question to the product expert.
    Pretty neat, right!
 2. **Oribi**
    Oribi is an all-in-one analytics tool, led by CEO and serial founder, Iris Shoor.
 One of Iris's main issues, recently, has been how to work smarter and more efficiently.
 To solve this issue, Iris created custom software, specific to her company's problems.
 In total, she has created five tools, from a Slack integration through to a debugger.
 The tool I find the most fascinating is their dashboard.
 Within their dashboard, you will find the company's milestones, monthly and weekly task lists, monthly and weekly goals, website traffic, and details on new users.
 The reason Iris decided to build their dashboard was that other analytics tools only focused on displaying data, rather than content.